liuchengxu/vim-clap/INSTALL.md

 ## Download the prebuilt binary

+You can call `:call clap#helper#download_binary()` in Vim/NeoVim, or do it manually as follows.

 ### `maple`

-1. download the binary from the latest release https://github.com/liuchengxu/vim-clap/releases/ according to your system.
+1. Download the binary from the latest release https://github.com/liuchengxu/vim-clap/releases/ according to your system.
-2. rename to:
+2. Rename the downloaded binary to:
-    - unix: `maple`
+    - Unix: `maple`
-    - windows: `maple.exe`
+    - Windows: `maple.exe`
-3. move `maple`/`maple.exe` to `bin` directory.
+3. Move `maple`/`maple.exe` to `bin` directory.
+Don't forget to assign execute permission to `maple` via `chmod a+x bin/maple` if you are using a Unix system.